Cultural diplomacy: Dance

-A later example of dance during the Cold War was the Soviet Union and the United States exchanging ballet companies for a time in order to better cultural relations.
+A later example of dance during the Cold War was the Soviet Union and the United States exchanging ballet companies for a time in order to improve cultural relations.
 In October 1962, the New York City Ballet (NYCB) toured the Soviet Union.
 In New York City, the Bolshoi was performing Spartacus by Aram Khachaturian.
 This ballet was meant to excite American audiences and prove that the Soviet Union could produce new, action-packed performances.
 The Soviet Union's creation was still not considered innovative because the Hollywood film Spartacus by Stanley Kubrick had been released prior to this performance.
 At the same time, seventeen ballets by George Balanchine, who is considered a very influential figure in American ballet though he was born in Russia, were being performed in the Soviet Union.
 Once again ballet was used to showcase artistry and power while bettering international affairs.
 Many factors made this tour a pinnacle in Cold war exchanges.
 The tour occurred at the same time as the Cuban Missile Crisis.
 Also, NYCB making an appearance in the Soviet Union was questionable because reviews of Balanchine's ballets had been censored.
 Instead of feelings of hostility, the company received a warm welcome.
-Both the United States and the Soviet Union agreed with Balanchine’s decision to emphasize music throughout his choreography.
+Both the United States and the Soviet Union agreed with Balanchine's decision to emphasize music throughout his choreography.
 There was still a fundamental disagreement to this as Balanchine often declared that music has no meaning and Soviet society did not have the same ideology.
 Because each company's ballets were being judged with preconceived notions about society and the arts, opinions clashed and interpretations were different.
 The United States was mainly known for producing abstract modern pieces which align with Capitalist and individualistic thinking.
 On the other hand, the Soviet Union was producing narrative ballets which were meant to reeducate citizens and emphasize the importance of society.
 These exchanges were also seen as a battle between Capitalism and Communism, with each showing off its values and power.
 These are only a few examples of dance being used to showcase artistry and power while bettering international affairs.